I Want To...

 Application deadline: The 2020 enrollment period is closed, please check back for 2021 deadlines

 Program start: August

 Please click the pay application link to pay the supplementary application fee.
 Application will not be processed until the fee is received and application is complete.
 All fees are non-refundable.

 I was fortunate to work with a variety of mentors.
 Each of them offered guidance and direction regarding treatment interventions, group dynamics and evaluation measures.
 They challenged me to expand my knowledge while respecting and fostering my skill set to provide advanced clinical practice.

 - Specialized skills and knowledge in the area of mental health

 - Advanced clinical practice across a continuum of care

 - Evidence-based high-quality service delivery

-- Participation in research for presentation or publication
+- Participation in research and/or quality improvement projects for presentation or publication

 2016 Fellowship Alumnus